Run Spotify through a stable Icecast HTTP stream.

 With Spotycast, the playback device no longer has to behave like a modern Spotify endpoint.
 It only needs to do something many older systems already do well: read an HTTP stream reliably.

-Using a Spotify to Icecast Bridge with Roon, LMS, and Volumio
+Using a Spotify to Icecast bridge with Roon, LMS, and Volumio

 A Spotify to Icecast bridge is especially useful in playback environments that already work well with radio URLs or standard HTTP streams.

-- Roon: use the Icecast mount as a radio-style source when native Spotify support is missing or unsuitable for the target setup.
+Use the Icecast mount as a radio-style source when native Spotify support is missing or unsuitable for the target setup.

-- LMS / Lyrion: add the published stream as a network radio endpoint and keep a simple, reusable playback URL.
+Add the published stream as a network radio endpoint and keep a simple, reusable playback URL.

 This use case is especially relevant if you have one of the following situations: